 When system application deviates from the base standard, which is why we often get called upon, Rawal Devices engineers look at the whole application, including outside air introduction, space usage, internal base load of the space, and (on existing systems) what is the condition of the space and how is the unit currently operating (cycle timing/runtimes).
 In addition, we also review how the controls impact system runtime and performance, the availability of upgrading controls, or adding some small amount of reheat where it may be necessary.

-Please note that when using these sheets, you must take staging and circuiting into account.
+Please note that you must take staging and circuiting into account.
 This means that a 10-ton system is often the result of two 5-ton stages, and a single APR Control installed on the lead circuit/stage might be sufficient for the needs of the system.
 So selection needs to be based on the 5-ton stage and all the factors that might impact the operation of that stage.